SKZ81/webhomepage/README.md

 Navigation is done through a navigation bar.

-Two languages (english and frech) are available.
+Two languages (english and french) are available.

 ## how it's done ?